Meet Ledger Nano™ Gen5, the most playful signer yet

 Since launching in 2015, Ethereum has undergone approximately 20 major upgrades, each implementing proposals that address weaknesses and enhance capabilities.

-For example, the network’s high-profile Paris Upgrade in 2022, commonly known as “The Merge,” marked a pivotal moment when Ethereum transitioned from the energy-intensive proof-of-work consensus mechanism to the more energy-efficient proof-of-stake.
-In March 2024, the Dencun upgrade introduced blob transactions through EIP-4844, dramatically reducing fees on Layer-2 scaling solutions, which greatly stimulated growth in the layer-2 ecosystem.
+For example, the network’s high-profile Paris Upgrade in 2022, commonly known as ‘The Merge‘ marked a pivotal moment when Ethereum changed its consensus mechanism from proof-of-work to the more energy-efficient proof-of-stake.
+Then, in March 2024, the Dencun upgrade introduced blob transactions through EIP-4844, dramatically reducing fees on Layer-2 scaling solutions, which greatly stimulated growth in the layer-2 ecosystem.

-Now, Pectra builds upon these foundations with comprehensive improvements across both the execution and consensus layers, addressing longstanding limitations while enabling new capabilities for users, developers, and validators alike.
+The Pectra upgrade followed, offering comprehensive improvements across both the execution and consensus layers, addressing longstanding limitations and unlocking new capabilities for users, developers, and validators alike.

 Better User Experience